hazyuun/Maybe/explanation.md

 Seriously, wtf is a monad ??
 Well hopefully it's gonna become clearer after reading this article.

-Ladies and gentlemen, welcome to attempting to understand wtf are monads [Part 1]
+Ladies and gentlemen, welcome to attempting to understand wtf are monads

 ## Attempt 0
 Monads are just monoids in the category of endofunctors